psycho-daisies/Phonebook_assignment/README.md

 // Class: CS 145
 // Assignment: Phonebook
 // Authors: Troy Brunette, Clay Molitor
-//
-//
-Phonebook program that the user can add contacts to, search for a contact, remove contacts, and view contacts.
+-   **Phonebook program that the user can add contacts to, search for a contact, remove contacts, and view contacts.

 //
 It uses a LinkedList data structure and ListNode class that follows the pattern for the LinkedIntList
 //